lzif/zevy-note/README.md

 ## 💬 **Feedback & Contributions**
 We welcome ideas, bugs, or feature suggestions:
 - Submit issues via GitHub.
-- Fork, contribute, and grow ZephyrVault with us!
+- Fork, contribute, and grow ZevyNote with us!

 ---

-**ZephyrVault** — Secure, AI-powered, and offline-ready.
+**ZevyNote** — Secure, AI-powered, and offline-ready.
 Redefine note-taking your way. 🚀